yegor256/blog/_drafts/abstract.md

 b ↤ book(42, mysql)
 {% endhighlight %}

-In order to get the title of the object `b` and name it `t`, we just do:
+In order to get the `title` of `b` and name it `t`, we just do:

 {% highlight text %}
 b.title > t
 {% endhighlight %}

-Or we can put it all together in one line:
+We can also put it all together in one line:

 {% highlight text %}
 (book 42 mysql).title > t